zagui440s/personalCP/8FullStackApp/day2/deployment.md

 ## 4. Connecting to EC2 Instance via SSH

-Now that we have our PEM key and our Ec2 instance launched we can enter our Ubuntu VM through ssh.
+Now that we have our PEM key and our Ec2 instance launched we can enter our Ubuntu VM through SSH.
 To connect to the EC2 instance via SSH, use the following command:

 ```bash
 ssh -i <your_pem_key>.pem ubuntu@<ip_address>